Conversation

 sharegpt

-UPDATE: ShareGPT is being deprecated in the next release.
+IMPORTANT: ShareGPT is deprecated!.
 Please see chat_template section below.

 pygmalion